Lee Chun-soo

+Early in his career he was regarded as one of the most talented forwards to have emerged from South Korea.

 Club career

 Ulsan Hyundai Horang-i

 Lee recorded seven goals and nine assists during 18 appearances in the 2002 K League, showing his talent in his first professional season.
-After becoming a World Cup semi-finalist and the top assist provider of the K League at the tender age of 19, he was named the Asian Young Footballer of the Year by the Asian Football Confederation.
+After becoming a World Cup semi-finalist and the top assist provider of the K League at the age of 19, he was named the Asian Young Footballer of the Year by the Asian Football Confederation.

 In July 2003, he joined Real Sociedad, the runners-up of the 2002–03 La Liga, becoming the first Korean to play in La Liga.
 However, after a mediocre season, he was loaned out to fellow La Liga side Numancia, and ultimately returned to South Korea.
 He was unable to score in the La Liga in his two years there.

-Lee failed in Spain due to the difference in level between the La Liga and the K League, but he was still one of the best South Korean footballers.
-Although he rejoined Ulsan in mid-season, his performance was invaluable for the capture of the 2005 league.
+Lee rejoined Ulsan in mid-season.
 He especially scored a hat trick in the first leg of the championship final.
 He was subsequently named the K League's Most Valuable Player.

-The next year, he left a memorable game against Gamba Osaka at the A3 Champions Cup.
-He played only 45 minutes of the game due to a cold, but scored a hat-trick.
+The next year, he scored a hat-trick against Gamba Osaka at the A3 Champions Cup.